newrelic-experimental/nerd-vlog-demo-visualization/README.md

 [![New Relic Experimental header](https://github.com/newrelic/opensource-website/raw/master/src/images/categories/Experimental.png)](https://opensource.newrelic.com/oss-category/#new-relic-experimental)

-# Nerd Vlog Demo Visualization
+# Nerd Log Demo Visualization

 > This is an example Nerdpack with a Visualization that was built during the NerdLog session the last week of February 2021.